AriFordsham/GHCWiki/working-conventions/git.md

 - Discuss anything you think might be controversial before pushing it.

 - When making changes to other repositories in a GHC tree, see [WorkingConventions/Git/Submodules](working-conventions/git/submodules).
+Also check out information about `sync-all` as well, see [Building/SyncAll](building/sync-all).

 ## Author